toasterrepairman/boostrap/README.md

 - 5k wallpaper
 - custom ghostwriter theme
 - fully configured shell with fish/starship.rs
-- (coming soon) themed Spotify and Discord clients
+- themed Spotify and Discord clients

 # installation
 installation can be performed by copying the following line to your terminal and executing it